 Lima Beans

 With 11.58 grams of protein per cooked cup, this is one of those high protein vegetables that packs a punch.
 This little legume is loaded with nutrients with plenty of potassium, fibre, and iron.
 While some people aren’t the biggest fans of the taste, recipes like this help paint a better picture.
+Add them to a salad and you will have extra flavour immediately.

 Lentils